Dmitry Krymov: Career

 In 2004 Krymov joined the Moscow School of Dramatic Art where he established his own experimental Laboratory with a group of undergraduate students.
 Together they released ‘Donkiy Hot’ (2005), ‘Demon, Seen from Above’ (2006), Death of a Giraffe (2009), and several other plays that became widely acclaimed as a new breath in theater art, an outstanding visionary and multidisciplinary fusion of poetry, music, art and performance.
 In 2007 Krymov's Lab was awarded the Golden Triga for best national exhibit at the Prague Quadrennial.

 In 2011 Krymov collaborated with Mikhail Baryshnikov staging Ivan Bunin's novel In Paris.

 In 2016 Krymov was invited to lead a master class in Yale University.
 With drama department students he staged a play “The Square Root of Three Sisters”, based on Chekhov’s novel.

 In 2014 Krymov signed a collective letter of Russian workers of culture that condemned the annexation of Crimea by Russia.
 In 2018 he was forced to leave the Moscow School of Dramatic Art due to pressure from its new director Olga Sokolova who censored his plays and removed students from his Lab.
 By 2018, Krymov was a multiple winner of the Golden Mask and other major theater and art awards.
 According to Head of Russian Director's League Valery Fokin, Krymov's dismissal from the Moscow School of Dramatic Art meant its inevitable decay.

 Emigration

 In Winter 2022 Krymov went to Philadelphia to work on his version of The Cherry Orchard, scheduled to premiere in February at the Wilma Theater.
 On February 24 he condemned the 2022 Russian invasion of Ukraine and refused to return to Russia.

 On April 20, 2022, Krymov was awarded with the Golden Mask for his ‘Mozart.
 Don Juan.
 General Repetition’ staged in the Fomenko Workshop Theatre.
 Krymov asked his leading actor Yevgeny Tsyganov to send the Golden Mask to Novaya Gazeta’s editor-in-chief Dmitry Muratov.

 In September 2022, all Krymov's plays were cancelled in Moscow theaters by order of city's Department of Culture.
 Only two — Boris Godunov and Two — remained, though under name of the producer.
 All artists like Krymov, who openly opposed the war, became victims of state censorship.

 In October 2022, Krymov announced opening of his new studio Krymov Lab NYC.
+At first rehearsals were held in a Manhattan barbershop rented by Krymov's friend, but later the studio was invited to La MaMa.
+There, Krymov began work on a new project, AMERICANS: 2 Hems and 1/8 O'Neill.

+In 2024, he presented his “Eugene Onegin” In Our Own Words at BRIC House in NY.